cpra/dlvc2016/assignments/server.md

 After logging in, you are inside your home directory.
 This is your private space, only you can access this directory.
 Inside your directory there is a `groupX/` folder, with `X` being your [group ID](https://github.com/cpra/dlvc2016/blob/master/assignments/groups.md).
 If you are in a group of two, you can use this folder to share data with your colleague.
 The main purpose of this directory is for handing in assignments.
 See the [general information](https://github.com/cpra/dlvc2016/blob/master/assignments/general.md) for details.
 Do not delete the `groupX/` directory or the `submissions/` subdirectory.

 You can upload and download data using `scp` or an SFTP GUI like [filezilla](https://filezilla-project.org/).
 Please do not upload datasets.
 All datasets required are available inside the `datasets/` folder.
-See the Dataset section.
+See the Datasets section.

 ## Deep Learning Libraries ##